-Akron Children’s is using a non-traditional approach for the design and construction of our new critical care tower that allows the people who are going to use the building – patients and staff – to help design it.
+Akron Children’s used a non-traditional approach for the design and construction of our new Kay Jewelers Pavilion that allows the people who are going to use the building – patients and staff – to help design it.

 This approach, called Integrated Project Delivery (IPD), brings everyone involved in the project together to seek input before anything is designed.